-This document specifies the requirements of the Provision of support in Refuge for women and children.
-It sets out the standards and expectations required for the delivery of refuge provision for those (women and children) that have experienced or are experiencing domestic abuse and require safe accommodation.
+This document specifies the requirements of the Provision of support in Refuge to men and children.
+It sets out the standards and expectations required for the delivery of refuge provision for those (men and children) that have experienced or are experiencing domestic abuse and require safe accommodation.